Farama-Foundation/gym-docs/docs/source/content/vector_api.md

     array([8, 2, 0])

 ## Observation & Action spaces
 Like any Gym environment, vectorized environments contain the two properties `VectorEnv.observation_space` and `VectorEnv.action_space` to specify the observation and action spaces of the environments.
-Since vectorized environments operate on multiple sub-environments, where the actions taken and observations returned by all of the sub-environments are batched together, the observation and action *spaces* are batched as well so that the input actions are valid elements of `VectorEnv.action_space`, and the observations are valid elements of `VectorEnv.observation_space`.
+Since vectorized environments operate on multiple environment copies, where the actions taken and observations returned by all of the copies are batched together, the observation and action *spaces* are batched as well so that the input actions are valid elements of `VectorEnv.action_space`, and the observations are valid elements of `VectorEnv.observation_space`.

     >>> envs = gym.vector.make("CartPole-v1", num_envs=3)
     >>> envs.observation_space